 The new care community has 172 two-bedroom homes.
 This includes the conversion of the listed building, as well as new build apartments and cottages.
 The design reflects traditional local architecture in stone and render, which settle into the landscape using stone walls.
 The pattern for the care community is a domestic-scale central street, leading to several different courtyards.
 Each has a distinctive character owing to the way walls, buildings, and landscaping have been combined.
 As a result, we maximised the valuable countryside views to the South.

-GFA Director Gavin Birt said “We are thrilled to receive planning consent for Audley’s new care community at Scarcroft.
-For us, this is a fantastic opportunity to show that place-making is central to quality design.
+GFA Director Gavin Birt said “We are thrilled to have reached the milestone of completing a stunning new addition to Audley’s estate at Scarcroft Park.
+For us, this has been a fantastic opportunity to show that place-making is central to quality design.
 To create a new care community using traditional forms with a contemporary twist as well as homes for our retirement population is a privilege”.